diogoaraujo017/diogoaraujo017/README.md

 <div align="center">

-**I'm currently studying Software Engineering at University of Minho !**
+**Bachelor's Degree in Software Engineering at University of Minho !**

 **The first project that I made as a Software Engineering student was a game similar to "Block Dude" , using the programming language Haskell !**
 <div>